On Selection of Cross-Section Averages in Non-stationary Environments: Econometric Setup

-whose argument is consistent for a positive definite matrix under general factors (see \citealp{westerlund2018cce}), and a similar logic applies to the objective function of MW.
-Thus, it is natural that $ \mathcal{V}_j-\mathcal{V}_j^0$ is negligible.
-Moreover, the rate is already detected in \cite{Bai2002} under stationary $\*F$ for PC, and it remains identical here.
+In (a), the CAs are able to approximate all $m$ factors under Assumption 4.
+Then $\overline{\*Q}_M$ is exactly (log-determinant of) the denominator of the CCE estimator.
+It uses the fact that under $M_0\subset M$ we have $\*F=\overline{\*X}(\overline{\+\Gamma}\*q_{M})^++o_p(1)$ for fixed $T$, and by inserting this into $\*X_i$, we can show that $\ln\mathrm{det}(\overline{\*Q}_M)=\ln\mathrm{det}\left(\+\Sigma_\*v\right)+o_p(1)$, whose argument is a positive definite matrix under general factors (see also \citealp{westerlund2018cce}).
+Given that $\ln\mathrm{det}(\overline{\*Q}_{M_0})$ admits the same asymptotic representation, it is natural that $\mathrm{d}\overline{\*Q}_{M,M_0}$ is negligible.
+Moreover, the rate is already detected by DVS, MW and \cite{Bai2002} (for PC) under stationary $\*F$, and it remains identical here.
 This rate is instructive and determines the properties of penalty $p_{N,T}$, which is the key motivation behind the functional forms in (\ref{penalties}).
-Indeed, if $p_{N,T}\to 0$ and $p_{N,T}C_{N,T}^2\to \infty$ as $(N,T)\to \infty$, Proposition 1 is the key ingredient to show that $\mathbb{P}(\mathrm{IC}^{DVS}(M_\*x)-\mathrm{IC}^{DVS}(M_{\*x,0})>0)\to 1$, and the same statement holds for MW.
-This means that the probability that IC are minimized at some other set containing $M_0$ goes to 0.
-In general, under $M_0\subset M$, the usual CCE logic prevails deceptively. \\

-Under $M\subset M_0$, the rank condition in Assumption 4 is not satisfied.
-This means that $m-g$ factors are \textit{not} asymptotically projected out, and the representation in (\ref{simplified_DVS}) is invalid.
-Given that $\mathcal{V}_j$ is a quadratic form for both $j\in \{MW,DVS \}$, their second empirical moment is of the order $O_p(T^{1+\tau})$ as implied by Assumption 1 (a).
-However, the objective function offers normalization by $T$ only.
-Exactly this imbalance induces divergence, and this implies that the probability that IC are minimized at some other set contained in $M_0$ \textit{does not} necessarily go to 0.
-Under stationary $\*F$, however, it is clear that $\mathcal{V}_j-\mathcal{V}_j^0 =O_p(1)$ and, in fact, $\mathcal{V}_j-\mathcal{V}_j^0\to_p c>0$ as $(N,T)\to \infty$ as required (see the analysis of MW, DVS and \citealp{Bai2002}).
-Our Proposition 1 naturally provides the same result under $\tau=0$.
-Note that the failure of both IC is purely driven by the objective function, and it complicates the role of $p_{N,T}$.
-If $M_0\subset M$, $p_{N,T}$ should simply vanish slower than $C_{N,T}^{-2}$, but under $M\subset M_0$ the penalty has to counter divergence. \\

-This discussion suggests that accounting for non-stationarity of $\*F$ in the objective function should solve the issue, but this is not the case.
-Assuming that $\tau$ is known, we normalize the objective function by $T^{1+\tau}$ as Assumption 1 (a) suggests.
-In the Supplement, we show that under $M\subset M_0$:
+Specifically, because redundant $g-m$ CAs have an asymptotically negligible contribution to the sum of squared residuals, over-specification does not need to be heavily penalized, and so (\ref{IC-IC0}) becomes